Texas set a record for number of championships in their last year in the Big 12

 Football

-Texas has been a national champion in football nine times based on the Official NCAA Football Record Book, which names every team that a “major” selector awards a championship.
-Based on that publication, 1914, 1941, 1963, 1968, 1969, 1970, 1977, 1981, and 2005 are national champions.
+Texas has been a national champion in football nine times, according to the Official NCAA Football Record Book, which names every team to which a “major” selector awards a championship.
+According to that publication, the champions were 1914, 1941, 1963, 1968, 1969, 1970, 1977, 1981, and 2005.

 • 4 times acknowledged by Texas and the NCAA (1963, 1969, 1970, 2005),